Skip to Content

 Open PreviewOpens the floating mini-browser preview window

-Right-click a folder for an additional option:
+Right-click a folder for additional options:

 OptionWhat happens